-||procedure, practice, pattern, drill, regime, regimen, groove
+|procedure, practice, pattern, drill, regime, regimen, groove

 …”work and sleep” its everywhere!
 But, you see my problem with the use of the word ‘routine’ is that it comes with a back story of understanding, an assumption that routine naturally moulds itself around a 9am-5pm work life, because it would seem thats what suits the majority.
 But, what about if you’re not the majority?

 My husband is a restaurant manager and so our daily routine is pretty non existent, because he works shifts that fall into either ‘Earlies’: 6am-4pm or ‘Lates’: 3pm-1am.
+So we’re always in a sleep deficit!
 For us this means if I put the baby to bed at a ”normal” time not only will hubby not see the baby (if he’s doing a late shift) but that also the baby may wake up too early thereby waking my husband up before he’s even had a chance to rest his head on the pillow.
 For me (in the beginning) coming from a retail background and also being used to shift patterns I was happy to follow Mr.O’s schedule; if he did a late we all went to bed late and got up late, if he did an early we went to bed early and got up early and I have to say it worked for us, we were a pretty happy, well adjusted family unit, until a point.
 That point being when our newborn baby passed that first real marker and went over into the realm of being an active baby.

 Third Eye Blind

-It was actually whilst at a friends house for dinner, listening to her feedback about some research she had been doing on the Pineal Gland (also referred to as the third eye), that I had one of a plethora of ”Faaaaaaaaark” moments.
+It was actually whilst at a friends house for dinner, listening to her feedback on sleep training and in particular some research she had been doing on the Pineal Gland (also referred to as the third eye), that I had one of a plethora of ”Faaaaaaaaark” moments.
 Maybe my third eye woke up and I saw the light I don’t know but, I realised ‘routine’ had nothing to do with me or my husband or what’s ‘normal’, it was completely about my son.
 My little 5 months, small yet developing son and his ever growing brain and body.
 And maybe this is when everyone reading screams ”durrrrr!” at their computer screens but until that very moment I hadn’t even considered that along with my preparation for baby led weaning, we might also have considered baby led sleeping.

 So, whats this pineal gland?
 Well a quick search on Wiki will give you a basic idea: